- Elle est battue par les flots, mais ne sombre pas - 1358

 We cannot do so, however, by employing white-nationalists in our police forces, intelligence and security agencies and services.
 And yet, and unfortunately that is the legacy left to us by the likes of Le Pen in France, Harper in Canada, and now the tragedy that is Trump in America.

 The situation in the US is dire.

-Trudeau like Macon, has a chance, but unless they address the culture within their government ministries and agencies, to which Trudeau has appointed women to head one-half of, and can stem the tide of bigotry that accompanies citizens like the new premier of Ontario, plus ça change, plus c'est la même chose.
+Trudeau, and now Biden, like Macon, have a chance, but unless they address the culture within their own government ministries and agencies, to which Trudeau has appointed women to head one-half of, and a Biden administration built on meritocracy, can stem the tide of bigotry that accompanies citizens like the premier of Ontario and the leaders of the western provinces of Canada, a host of provincial officials in France and the white nationalist factions that govern over half of the state governments in America, plus ça change, plus c'est la même chose.